 Bill has also noticed that people are digging deeper into their digital toolboxes and becoming more comfortable with the new ways of working.

 It makes me really excited to see when people catch on and realize that the change is not bad once they get used to it.
 They realize it enables them to work more efficiently and maybe even have a little fun at the same time, says Bill with a smile.

-He is currently thinking about creating a more specific curriculum in LMS365, tailored for various situations, such as courses for on-boarding new employees.
+He is currently thinking about creating a more specific curriculum in LMS365, tailored for various situations, such as courses for onboarding new employees.

 Investing to reach their full potential

-The digital transformation has been a big leap so far, but there is still work to be done.
+The digital transformation has been a giant leap so far, but there is still work to be done.
 A key success factor is making sure the employees have the time, motivation, and mandate to invest in learning more about their digital toolbox.

 The support of management is key.
 So that we include all employees and improve as a group.
 With Storyals LMS365 and the Digital Community Gym, we lower the threshold to learning and make it more accessible for everyone, Bill explains.

 What is nice with sports organizations like the Swedish Equestrian Federation is that people are very dedicated and competitive, so once they put their mind to it, they usually succeed.